daniel5151/blog/content/post/automating-ac-nyc.md

 It's jank as hell, held together with binder clips, cardboard padding, running slopcode firmware, and built entirely out of cheap parts from China.

-But who cared!
+But who cares!
 It solves my hyper-niche problem Well Enough™️, cost me less than $15, and has provably saved me a non-trivial amount of money on my electricity bill.

 So at the end of the day, I'm pretty happy with how it all turned out :)